Think of it! With VLSI we can pack 100 ENIACs in 1 sq. cm.!

+Substitute <PACKAGE> and <UTDIR> as appropriate.
 You need double \\ or wine will not find the directories.
-So for example to export all scripts in BotPack do:
+So for example to export all scripts in the BotPack package do:

-Replace h:\\ut with the path to UT you noted from winecfg earlier.
+(Replace h:\\ut99 with the path to UT that you noted from winecfg earlier.)

 The Command Line Explained

-After issuing this command you should see a list of classes fly past and finally at the end:
+After issuing this command you should see a list of classes fly past as they are exported, and then finally at the end:

 Success - 0 error(s), 0 warnings

-Now we can cd up a directory and check that there is in fact a BotPack directory with a subdirectory of Classes, containing all the .uc files from BotPack.
+Now we can list the UT directory and check that there is in fact a BotPack/Classes subdirectory, containing all the .uc files.
 So far, so good.

-Also, you must rename/delete any older compiled package from the System directory before compiling, or your new code will not compile.
+Also, you must rename/delete the older compiled package from the System directory before compiling, or your new code will not compile.

-Next add your package to the bottom of the EditPackages= list in UnrealTournament.ini e.g.
+Next add your package to the bottom of the EditPackages list in UnrealTournament.ini: